djangocon/2021.djangocon.us/_posts/2021-10-15-spatial-chat.md

 - [Discord](https://2021.djangocon.us/chat/)
 - Get active in our [Strava group](https://www.strava.com/clubs/987456)
 - Recruitment Fair (Friday, October 22nd at 12:45 PM Central Time/17:45 UTC)
-- Live DJ and Scheduled Tunes with [DJ RanaRansom]()!
-(Lunch Break and End of Day, Friday and Saturday)
+- Live DJ and Scheduled Tunes with [DJ Rana Ransom](https://soundcloud.com/ranaransom)! (during Lunch and at the end of each day of talks, Friday and Saturday)
 - Virtual Conference Hall with Spatial Chat

 ## Youtube